 There’s plenty for your

-There is a check-in system in each classroom to make dropping off your kids safe and easy.
+There is a check-in system in each classroom to make dropping off your children safe and easy.
 Parents of preschool-aged children will receive a pager to notify them in case any issues may arise.
-Additionally, every staff member who works with children goes through an intensive screening process called Protecting Our Children.
+Additionally, every staff member who works with children and youth goes through an intensive screening process called Protecting Our Children.
 This involves training, background and reference checks, and an interview.
-A full information booklet on our procedures can be viewed here.
+A full information booklet on our procedures can be found here.

-I have older kids.
+I have older children.
 Where will they go?

 Are there any accommodations for the hearing impaired?